AghnaJP/KasUMKM/README.md

 Prerequisites:
 Make sure, to install `npm` as the package manager.
-Make sure, to install supabase.
+Make sure, to install supabase you can follow this guide https://supabase.com/docs/guides/functions/quickstart.

 Install all dependencies (run if there's a new dependency added in `package.json`)